transactions_list

 -

-Blockchain Explorers: Display recent transactions on the homepage or activity feed, showing latest network activity to users.
+Blockchain Explorers: Display recent transactions on the homepage or activity feed, showing the latest network activity with filtering and search.

 -

-Indexing Pipelines: Sequentially process all transactions from a starting point to build custom indexes, analytics, or application-specific databases.
+Indexing Pipelines: Sequentially process all transactions from a starting point to build custom indexes, analytics databases, or application-specific data stores.

 -

-Activity Monitoring: Poll recent transactions to monitor network activity, detect specific transaction patterns, or trigger alerts.
+Activity Monitoring: Poll recent transactions to monitor network activity, detect specific transaction patterns (large transfers, contract deployments), or trigger alerts.

 -